pellepl/spiffs/README.md

  - Specifically designed for low ram usage
  - Uses statically sized ram buffers, independent of number of files
  - Posix-like api: open, close, read, write, seek, stat, etc
- - It can be run on any NOR flash, not only SPI flash - theoretically also on embedded flash of an microprocessor
+ - It can run on any NOR flash, not only SPI flash - theoretically also on embedded flash of a microprocessor
  - Multiple spiffs configurations can be run on same target - and even on same SPI flash device
  - Implements static wear leveling
  - Built in file system consistency checks
+ - Highly configurable

 What spiffs does not:
  - Presently, spiffs does not support directories.
 It produces a flat structure.
 Creating a file with path *tmp/myfile.txt* will create a file called *tmp/myfile.txt* instead of a *myfile.txt* under directory *tmp*.
  - It is not a realtime stack.
 One write operation might take much longer than another.
  - Poor scalability.
 Spiffs is intended for small memory devices - the normal sizes for SPI flashes.
-Going beyond ~128MB is probably a bad idea.
+Going beyond ~128Mbyte is probably a bad idea.
 This is a side effect of the design goal to use as little ram as possible.
  - Presently, it does not detect or handle bad blocks.
  - One configuration, one binary.
 There's no generic spiffs binary that handles all types of configurations.